Ana Egge

-Ana G. Egge (born September 20, 1976, in Estevan, Saskatchewan, Canada) is a Canadian/American musician and songwriter.
+Ana G. Egge (born September 20, 1976) is a Canadian/American musician and songwriter.

+Early life

+Ana G. Egge was born on September 20, 1976 in Estevan, Saskatchewan, Canada.

 Egge grew up the daughter of a teacher and a wheat farmer in Ambrose, North Dakota, and later moved to Silver City, New Mexico.
 She spent some of her childhood traveling back and forth from North Dakota to a hot springs commune in New Mexico.

 When Egge was 16 years old, she began a one-year apprenticeship with luthier Don Musser, to build her own guitar which she still plays exclusively.